didil/ng-reviews/README.md

 # [ngReviews]

-A product reviews site , built using:
+A product reviews site, built with the following stack:

 ## Client
 Single Page Application :